 Table 1 provides an overview of various sources, including their research findings and the number of studies selected.
 The highest contributors were MDPI, with 38 findings and four selected studies; Wiley, with 24 findings and three selected studies; and Springer, with seven findings and 1 study selected.
-Overall, there were a total of 140 research findings across all sources, with 25 studies selected for further analysis.
+Overall, there were 140 research findings across all sources, with 25 studies selected for further analysis.

 Research Criteria